At a Glance

 ✨Show Your Passion for Mental Health

 Make sure to express your genuine passion for mental health and community support during the interview.
-Share personal experiences or motivations that led you to pursue a role as a Wellbeing Practitioner, as this will resonate with the interviewers.
+Share personal experiences or motivations that led you to pursue a role in this field, as it will resonate with the interviewers.

 ✨Demonstrate Person-Centred Approach

 Be prepared to discuss how you would implement a person-centred approach in your work.
-Provide examples of how you've tailored support to meet individual needs in previous roles, highlighting your ability to adapt and be flexible.
+Provide examples of how you've tailored support to meet individual needs in previous roles, highlighting your flexibility and adaptability.

 ✨Highlight Team Collaboration Skills

-Since the role involves working as part of a team, emphasise your teamwork skills.
-Share specific instances where you successfully collaborated with others to achieve common goals, especially in a mental health or community setting.
+Since the role involves working as part of a team, emphasise your ability to collaborate effectively with others.
+Share specific instances where you contributed to a team effort, particularly in delivering support services or training.

 ✨Prepare for Scenario-Based Questions